montoyamoraga/nyu-itp-research-resident/README.md

 ## Residency

-## Tasks
+## Teaching

-This is a list of tasks I had during residency.
+This is a list of teaching assignments I took during residency.

-* Office hours with graduate students to help on their classes, focusing on introduction to programming.
+* Office hours with graduate students to help on their classes, focusing on introduction to programming in p5.js, Processing, HTML, JS, HTML, Python, Max.
+* Help teaching audio theory and practice for [Marina Zurkow](http://www.o-matic.com/)'s Communication Lab: Video and Sound class.
+* Help sessions for students in the [New Interfaces for Musical Expression class](https://itp.nyu.edu/nime/) by [Greg Shakar](https://itp.nyu.edu/itp/people/people.php?id=1192&group=All)
 * Resident with fellow [Yuli Cai](http://www.caiyuli.com/) for [Kat Sullivan](http://katsully.com/)'s thesis class, of 19 students, check out their thesis videos:
   * [Amanda Min-Jin Lee](https://vimeo.com/269184766)
   * [Bryan Hsu](https://vimeo.com/269185366)